Ayanghosh-agno/Round-4-Call-for-Code-2023_FARMISTAR/README.md

 In future I am planning to enhance/upgrade FARMISTAR in the following way :-

-  -  **Secure Payment Gateway**: We aim to implement a secure and user-friendly payment gateway within the platform.
+  -  **Secure Payment Gateway**: I aim to implement a secure and user-friendly payment gateway within the platform.
 This will facilitate seamless financial transactions, ensuring that farmers can conveniently manage their payments and transactions right from FARMISTAR.
-  -  **Integration of IoT Devices**: We're excited to incorporate Internet of Things (IoT) devices for real-time monitoring of critical factors such as soil conditions, crop health, and farm equipment status.
+  -  **Integration of IoT Devices**: I am excited to incorporate Internet of Things (IoT) devices for real-time monitoring of critical factors such as soil conditions, crop health, and farm equipment status.
 The data collected from these devices will seamlessly integrate into FARMISTAR, providing farmers with valuable insights for better decision-making and precision farming.
-  -  **WatsonX-Powered Content**: We plan to leverage WatsonX to generate high-quality, context-aware content.
+  -  **WatsonX-Powered Content**:I plan to leverage WatsonX to generate high-quality, context-aware content.
 This content will include agricultural articles, guides, and educational resources, offering farmers up-to-date information and actionable insights right within the FARMISTAR platform.
   -  **User-Centric Approach**: Our commitment to serving farmers remains unwavering.
-We will continue to gather user feedback, incorporating valuable insights into our platform's development.
-New features, improvements, and scalability will be our focus as we aim to expand our operations and reach, benefiting an even broader agricultural community.
+I will continue to gather user feedback, incorporating valuable insights into our platform's development.
+New features, improvements, and scalability will be our focus as I aim to expand our operations and reach, benefiting an even broader agricultural community.

 ![Roadmap]()